Symmetries and exact solutions of a reaction-diffusion system arising in population dynamics: Acknowledgments

-IM was supported by by Australian Research Council Future Fellowship FT180100099.
+IM was supported by Australian Research Council Future Fellowship FT180100099.
 PB gratefully acknowledges support from the Australian Research Council through Discovery Project DP220101680.
 R.Ch. acknowledges that this research was funded by the British Academy's Researchers at Risk Fellowships Programme and by the Ukrainian Visitor Program of the Sydney Mathematical Research Institute (SMRI).
+V.D. acknowledges that this research was supported by a grant from the Simons Foundation (SFI-PD-Ukraine-00014586, V.D.).